comit-network/RFCs/RFC-001-BAM.md

 #### Error

-The `ERROR` frame is used to communicate failures between nodes on the lowest level of this protocol.
+The `ERROR` frame is used to communicate failures between nodes at the lowest level of this protocol.
-It is purely informational and is meant to fascilitate debugging.
+It is purely informational and is meant to facilitate debugging.
-An `ERROR` frame can not be sent pro-actively.
+An `ERROR` frame cannot be sent pro-actively.
-It's `id` MUST refer to a previously received frame, like a `REQUEST` frame.
+Its `id` MUST match that of a previously received frame, like a `REQUEST` frame.

 ##### Structure